mehulagg/gitlab/doc/ci/test_cases/index.md

 ## Create a test case

+Users with Reporter or higher [permissions](../../user/permissions.md) can create test cases.

 To create a test case in a GitLab project:

 1. Navigate to **CI/CD > Test Cases**.